-Tier 1 Controller-In KMC digital automation controls, a LAN controller that can have one or more Tier 2 networks connected to it.
+Tier 1 Controller-In KMC KMDigital automation controls, a LAN controller that can have one or more Tier 2 networks connected to it.
 A Tier 1 controller may also have ports for connections to a computer, modem, or other equipment.

-Tier 2 Controller-In KMC digital automation controls, a "subnet" or "sub-LAN" controller, which has built-in, peer-topeer, EIA-485 network communications.
-Tight Shut-Off/Close-Off-A valve condition in which virtually no leakage of the controlled fluid occurs in the closed position.
-Only single-seated valves typically provide tight shut-off, and double-seated valves typically have a one to three percent leakage in the closed position.
+Tier 2 Controller-In KMC KMDigital automation controls, a "subnet" or "sub-LAN" controller, which has built-in, peer-to-peer, EIA-485 network communications.

+- Tight Shut-Off/Close-Off-A valve condition in which virtually no leakage of the controlled fluid occurs in the closed position.
+Only single-seated valves typically provide tight shut-off, and double-seated valves typically have a one to three percent leakage in the closed position. - Tilt Sensing-A MEMS concept referring to the measurement of the inclination or angle of change with respect to gravity.
+Typical applications include industrial equipment platform stabilization and landscape/portrait detection on handheld devices. - Time-To-Live-The length of time a message can "live" in a network without being delivered. - TLS (Transport Layer Security)-Along with its predecessor, Secure Sockets Layer (SSL), both frequently referred to as "SSL", TLS is a cryptographic protocol that provides communications security over a computer network. - Token-A virtual symbol of authority that is passed along a network.
-Time Constant-The time required for a dynamic component, such as a sensor or a control system, to reach 63.2 percent of the total response to an instantaneous (or "step") change to its input.

-Time-To-Live-The length of time a message can "live" in a network without being delivered.

-Token-A virtual symbol of authority that is passed along a network.
 When a controller receives the token, it has permission to place data onto the network.
 The token is not needed to listen since a controller can receive data from a network at any time.

-Token Ring Network-A network with data communication controlled by a token that is passed around the network in a predetermined sequence.
-Ton-In HVAC units, a ton equals 12,000 BTU/hour.
-Heat pumps and air conditioners are generally sized in tons.
+- Token Ring Network-A network with data communication controlled by a token that is passed around the network in a predetermined sequence. - Ton-In HVAC units, a ton equals 12,000 BTU/hour.
+Heat pumps and air conditioners are generally sized in tons. - Topology, Network-The physical layout, pattern of links, or geometric arrangement of devices within a network. - Torque-The measure of force applied to produce rotational motion, usually reported in foot-pounds or Newtonmeters.

-- Topology, Network-The physical layout, pattern of links, or geometric arrangement of devices within a network. - Torque-The measure of force applied to produce rotational motion, usually reported in foot-pounds or Newtonmeters. - TotalControl-A powerful, web-enabled building automation software system developed by KMC Controls for configuring and monitoring BACnet controllers, KMC proprietary controllers, and other types of systems.
+TotalControl-A powerful, web-enabled building automation software system developed by KMC Controls for configuring and monitoring BACnet controllers, KMC proprietary controllers, and other types of systems.